cclin130/moot_scoring_app/README.md

 ## Running the program
-The application requires 2 csv files, one with all participants' names, schools, teamIDs and competitorIDs, and one with every score a participant received (with each row representing a different judge's score).
+The application requires 2 csv files, one with all participants' names, schools, teamIDs and competitorIDs, and one with every score a participant received on the first day (with each row representing a different judge's score).
-These csv's can be based off the two found in the TEMPLATES folder, and should follow the formats given by the [Templates_instruction textfile](https://github.com/cclin130/moot_scoring_app/blob/master/TEMPLATES/Template_instructions.txt).
+These csv's should be based off the two found in the TEMPLATES folder, and should follow the formats given by the [Templates_instruction textfile](https://github.com/cclin130/moot_scoring_app/blob/master/TEMPLATES/Template_instructions.txt).

-To run the program, only the moot_scorer.exe file is needed.
-Run the executable, input the full file path of the teams.csv and scores.csv files into the correct text boxes, as well as the file path of where you want the output csv's to be saved.
+To run the program, download the moot_scorer.zip folder from [here](https://drive.google.com/file/d/1BVVbFuVo_kIeYv74c4RozrIFh8VN0Nh3/view?usp=sharing).
+Run the moot_scorer.exe file in the zip folder which will open the following application:

 ![alt text](https://github.com/cclin130/moot_scoring_app/blob/master/app_screenshot.png)

+Once this app opens, input the full file path of the two csvs required (one with the team information and one with all the scores) into the correct text boxes, as well as the file path of where you want the output csv's to be saved.
+Then, click the "Calculate final scores" button.

+The program will output the following three files:
+-scores_full_[date].csv: the same csv as the one with all the scores with an additional column showing adjusted scores -scores_individual_[date].csv: csv of each individuals' average scores (adjusted and non-adjusted), ordered by score -scores_team_[date].csv: csv of each teams' average scores (adjusted and non-adjusted), ordered by score

 ## How the program works